Sammckay12/CV/README.md

 ## Hobbies and Interests

-- Football : Been apart of a team since the age of 6.
+- Football : Been a part of a team since the age of 6.
 Nothing like a football game to clear the mind.
 Meditation at its best.
 Captain of old school alumni team.
 - Sport : Football is worthy of its own bullet point but all-round sports enthusiast including; skiing, rugby, basketball, tennis, cricket and horse-racing (if that counts as sport!)
 - Charity : Regularly helping out at events and raising money for Bloodwise (Leukaemia & Lymphoma Research).
 Part of the the largest fundraising team at the London Bikeathon raising over £14,000.